NachoToast/NachoToast.com/README.md

 ## Building

-If you want to set up your own version of this website, you can follow the instructions in _TBD_.
+If you want to set up your own version of this website, you can follow the instructions in the [building](BUILDING.md) file.

 ## Contributing

 Feel free to contribute to any part of the codebase.
 There is no set format for pull requests or issue reports.
-For help on setting up a local build see the above [building](#Building) section.
+For help on setting up a local build see the [building](BUILDING.md) file.

 ## License